cnabio/duffle/docs/proposal/200-duffle.md

 ## Passing Parameters into the Invocation Image

 CNAB includes a method for declaring user-facing parameters that can be changed during certain operations (like installation).
-Parameters are specified in the `bundle.json` file.
+Parameters are specified in the build manifest (the `bundle.json` file).
 Duffle processes these as follows:

 - The user may specify values when invoking `duffle install` or similar commands.
 - Prior to executing the image, Duffle will read the manifest file, extract the parameter definitions, and then merge specified values and defaults into one set of finalized parameters
 - During startup of the image, Duffle will inject each parameter as an environment variable, following the conversion method determined by CNAB:
-  - The variable name will be: `CNAB_P_` plus the uppercased variable name (e.g. `CNAB_P_SERVER_PORT`), and the value will be a string representation of the value.
+  - The variable name will be: `CNAB_P_` plus the uppercased variable name - e.g. `CNAB_P_SERVER_PORT` (unless the `destination` field is set for the parameter), and the value will be a string representation of the value.

 ## The Invocation Image Lifecycle